Applications for LE Poland open November 1, 2018!

-Volunteers with LE Poland 2018 will spend the first week of the program in Kraków with approximately 15 other volunteers.
-Kraków, a crucial center of Polish business, culture, and education, has a long and glorious history and a rich heritage.
-Kraków has witnessed many events of great historical and political significance, and volunteers will have opportunities to immerse themselves in the history of this Eastern European city and in Polish history and culture.
+Volunteers with LE Poland 2019 will spend the first week of the program in Kraków with approximately 15 other volunteers.
+Kraków, a crucial center of Polish business, culture, and education, has a long history and a rich heritage.
+Kraków has witnessed many events of great historical and political significance, and volunteers will have opportunities to immerse themselves in the history of this Eastern European city as well as in Polish history and culture.
 Today, Kraków remains as southern Poland’s metropolis.
 Its growth and popularity in recent years can be largely attributed to Poland’s entrance into the European Union.

 Orientation gives volunteers an opportunity to get acclimated to their new environment.
 In addition, orientation helps provide volunteers with the expertise necessary to teach ESL in the style of LE.
-The daily schedule consists of a balance of training sessions, sightseeing, and social events.
-Group excursions include a tour of the old town, and a tour of Kraków’s pre-eminent tourist attraction: the site of Kraków’s cathedral, Wawel castle.
+The daily schedule will consist of a balance of training sessions, sightseeing, and social events.
+Group excursions include a tour of the old town, a tour of Kraków’s pre-eminent tourist attraction: the site of Kraków’s cathedral, Waweł castle, and a visit to the seven-hundred-year-old Wieliczka Salt Mines.
 Volunteers are responsible for the costs of orientation, including an organized hostel stay (about $15-20/night including breakfast) at the heart of the city, dining, and all group excursions.

 After orientation, volunteers travel to their assigned towns or villages to begin teaching.
 Towns and villages are located in three central areas: Tarnów, Bieszczady, and Lublin.
 Host families will pick up volunteers directly from the train/bus station.
 Once with their host families, volunteers will not have many expenses (other than buying gifts for friends and family back home!), as transportation, food and housing are all provided by the host family.

 After the first two weeks of teaching, volunteers will meet for a mid-point break.
+This portion of the program will take place in Zakopane, a picturesque town in the southern mountains of Poland, during the third weekend of the program.
 This break will give volunteers a chance to discuss their first impressions of teaching and their lives in their towns or villages.
 Mid-point break also lets volunteers share lesson plans and teaching strategies that have been effective as well as those that were not.